Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Extracting_state_logic_into_a_Reducer.md

 # Extracting state logic into a Reducer

-==Components with many state updates spread across many event handlers can get overwhelming.
-For these cases, you can _consolidate all the state update logic outside your component in a single function_, called a **reducer**.== Your event handlers become concise because they only specify the user “actions”.
-At the bottom of the file, the reducer function specifies how the state should update in response to each action!
+==Components with **many state updates spread across many event handlers** can get overwhelming.
+For these cases, you can **consolidate all the state update logic outside your component in a single function**, called a **reducer**.==

+Your event handlers become concise because they only specify the user “actions”.
+At the bottom of the file, the reducer function specifies **how the state should update in response to each action**!

 You will learn: